 "Van Bodegraven Elektromotoren" in Dordrecht (the Netherlands) specializes in working with electric motors.
 The company supplies and installs new motors of various brands and has a workshop for carrying out repairs and overhauls.
-The test facility for electric motors at Van Bodegraven Elektromotoren has been using measuring equipment from HBM since 2016 to determine parameters including torque, rpm, voltage, and temperature.
+The test facility for electric motors at Van Bodegraven Elektromotoren has been using measuring equipment from HBK since 2016 to determine parameters including torque, rpm, voltage, and temperature.

 “This enables us to make a sort of "ECG" for each motor,” states the manager, Richard Renee.